wasih790/Project_3_Tanzanian_Water_Wells/README.md

 - Presentation: The file provides a pdf overview of the project and the analysis.
 - Visualization: This directory contains Tableau visualizations for the water well data.
 You can access the interactive visualizations using the following link: Tanzania Water Wells Tableau Visualizations
 (https://public.tableau.com/app/profile/mohamed.katherhassan/viz/TanzaniaWaterWells_All/WaterWells)

+# Original Data
+- The Orignial data can be found on this link https://www.drivendata.org/competitions/7/pump-it-up-data-mining-the-water-table/page/23/